puranik3/iitr-fsd-aug-2023/supplied-files/week-13-integration-with-authenticated-backend/README.md

-## Getting started with the backend
+# Todos App - Getting started with the backend

 ## Step 1: Create the Spring Boot starter project